Bound by Corruption by BelovedStranger

 “You are encouraging what you despise.”

 “You confuse blind trust with ignorance.
 Turn your back on a thief, he’ll leave you with nothing.
 With a murderer?
-You’ll get a knife in the back.
-A youkai?
-You’ll find yourself being digested in its stomach.”
+You’ll knife you in the back.
+Turn your back on youkai?
+You’ll find yourself in its belly.”

 Could he corrupt such goodness?
 The answer came readily: yes.
 More importantly, did he want to?

-It was one thing to open her eyes to the darkness inside herself, to coax it out to play with him, but it was a completely different matter to corrupt a soul yet unstained by this unforgiving world.
+It was one thing to open her eyes to the darkness she harbored within herself, to coax it out to play with him, but it was a completely different matter to corrupt a soul yet unstained by this unforgiving world.

 He almost growled, irritated that she made him doubt.
 Again.